thecolonel63/Java-Command-Stacker/README.md

 # Java-Command-Stacker
 A simple command stacker for 1.17 and up.

+Building:

+1) Download the project.
+2) Run "gradlew shadowJar" inside the root of the project.
+3) The completed jarfile will appear in "app/build/libs".

 Credit to https://github.com/etiennestuder/java-ordered-properties for a simple way of making the properties in the config file ordered.

 ![file menu image](https://github.com/thecolonel63/Java-Command-Stacker/raw/main/command_stacker_pics/file_menu.png?raw=true)